 Access to Technology and Learning Tools:

 Our students need us not just as teachers, but as mentors.
 They need to know they can come to us with a problem and feel like we're listening.
 They need to know that we care.
-When we are tired, we are less engaged with our students and less likely to listen to their problems.
-More students mean that teachers are more tired and less engaged.
+When we are tired from managing behaviors, we are less engaged with our students and we are less likely to listen to their problems.
+More students means that teachers are more tired and less engaged.
 There are also more problems, and a wider range of problems, for teachers to listen to.
 This means that in larger classes, we often lose that personal connection that allows students to know that we care for them.
+This personal connection can make a world of difference to our students and we should have the time and energy to give that connection to our students!

 Now I'm going to have some teachers read this post and say "I've taught a class of 30 for years and I differentiate and give individual attention!"
 And they won't be lying.
 Teachers are an amazing group.
 We do the impossible because we strive to treat a class of 30 in the same way that we would treat a class of 10.
 I know that I still try each and every day to give each and every child my undivided attention.
 We differentiate and we find ways to make miracles happen.
 But I've also taught a class of 10 and know that the attention and differentiation I give my current class of 24 is not the same as I was able to give my class of 10.